AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-12-investing-for-income-with-etfs.md

 {% include image-caption.html image="income-portfolio-allocation.png"
 caption="PortfoliosLab Income Portfolio Allocations Pie Chart" %}

+Currently the overall yeild of sits at about about 5% yearly.
+I would like to rotate into higher yeilding funds, but I am still heavily in the research phase for this portfolio.

 The reason NUSI, JEPI, and SCHZ get so much allocation currently is because of the lower volatility.
 Also, I am still actively looking for other income ETFs that meet my criteria: